clins10/Altschool-cloud-exercises/README.md

    **INSTRUCTION:**

-        *   Submit the content of
+        *   Submit The Content Of:

             *   etc/passwd,
             *   etc/group, and
             *   etc/sudoers.